Five things you should not put in storage PODS or any portable short-term storage containers.

 3) Anything perishable.
 This may seem obvious, right?
 Like you’re not going to put a bag of oranges or a package of butter in there, but think this through.
 You can’t put any plants in there (no light), candles (they’ll melt) and craft supplies like paint or kids play dough (they’ll cook) because they will dry out in that little oven on wheels.
 And heaven forbid you put your extra wine in the PODS.
 Not that we ever have EXTRA wine around here.
 Of course if you live in a climate that doesn’t regularly hit 100+ in the summer – you’re lucky – and maybe this doesn’t apply to you.

 4) Anything breakable.
 I know… duh.
 But until you see how the PODS is unloaded in your driveway, you don’t truly appreciate how important the loading of the PODS actually is.
 We ordered a PODS probably a little too big, and started packing it very carefully and tightly towards the front.
 After 2 days of packing we realized that it wasn’t going to be nearly full enough and when the PODS driver came to pick it up, EVERYTHING would shift and fall about no matter how carefully they lifted it.
 We ended up taking an extra day off from work and throwing things into boxes that we might otherwise not have PODDED just to fill in the extra space.
 I still anticipate broken, unprotected furniture and boxes tossed about.
-My advice, pack the bottom of the PODS first, then work your way up, and leave the crystal on your table.
+My advice, pack the bottom of the PODS first, then work your way up.

 5) Anything of value.
 Now if you’re married to someone like my husband, his whole attitude towards the PODS was that if we never saw what was inside again, he was okay with it.
 I – on the other hand — am not.
 I do not see the PODS as a giant dumpster, I actually get rid of things that I never want to see again, I do not put them into storage.
 Purchase the insurance option on the PODS – even if you do not have a strong affiliation to what’s inside (like my crazy hubs) — because if anything were to happen to it, at least you could get a monetary compensation for the contents.